 - Good picks are pricier than wraps or ring slings

-- Bulkier and more difficult to wash than wraps or ring slings
+- Bulkier and more difficult to clean than wraps or ring slings

 - Available in a variety of colors and fabrics

-- Purchased by size, so sharing can be difficult
+- Unadjustable, so size sharing can be difficult

-- Like wraps, available in a variety of colors and fabrics
+- As with wraps, available in a variety of colors and fabrics

-- Easier to put on than a wrap, though not quite as easy as a soft structured carrier
+- Easier to put on than a wrap, though not quite as simple as a soft-structured carrier

 - Offers three carrying positions, better for younger babies

-- Not suitable for wearers with chronic back or shoulder pain
+- Unsuitable for wearers with chronic back or shoulder pain